ferdiaprilyan/Userbotsaya/README.md

 Assistant will check update every bot is running, make sure you're on official branch.

-To check update manual, just type `update` with Command (default is .) in your nana bot.
+> To check update manual, just type `update` with Command (default is .) in your nana bot.

-To get update, type `update now` in your nana bot.
+> To get update, type `update now` in your nana bot.

 Or you can update via Assistant (If they notify you), just click Update Now and wait for update!

+Seeking extra help?
+Don't be shy, come join and ask our [Community](https://t.me/AyraSupport)!

+# Contributing

+Nana userbot is brand new, and you are welcome to try it and help make it even better by either submitting pull requests or reporting issues/bugs as well as suggesting best practices, ideas, enhancements on both code and documentation.
+Any help is appreciated!